Uber1337NL/Zabbix-Wallboard/README.md

 - **Session management**: Enhanced session security and lifecycle
 - **API communication**: Better error handling for API failures
 - **Configuration**: Moved to array-based config with validation
+- Changed from username/password to Bearer API token only

 ### Feature Enhancements